amordahl/RethinkingAndroid_ISSTA2021_FossDroid_Dataset/README.md

 ### Ground Truths

-Ground truths are included in files called *_groundtruths.xml.
+Ground truths are included in a file called groundtruths.xml.
 These files contain a subset of flows from the corresponding all_flows_*.xml file, but with an additional element, "classification", which encodes the ground truth (either TRUE or FALSE).

 ### Justifications